 Key Ingredients:

-- Day-old bread – Torn into rustic chunks for the homemade garlic butter croutons.
-A crusty loaf like sourdough or a French baguette works great.
+- Day-old bread (if making croutons from scratch): A crusty loaf like sourdough or a French baguette works great.
+Just tear into chunks and bake with some oil.

 Recipe Variations:

-- Roasted Veggies – Toss in some roasted zucchini or asparagus for added color and a little extra nutrition.
+- Roasted Veggies: Toss in some roasted peppers or asparagus for a little extra nutrition.

 How to Make Caesar Pasta Salad with Garlic Butter Croutons:

-- Cook pasta: Boil salted water, cook pasta until al dente, then drain and cool completely.
+- Cook Pasta: Boil salted water and cook pasta until al dente.
+Drain and let cool completely.

-- Toss salad: In a large bowl, combine cooled pasta, chopped romaine, bacon, Parmesan, and croutons.
+- Assemble Salad: In a large bowl, combine cooled pasta, chopped romaine, bacon, Parmesan, and croutons.
 Drizzle with Caesar dressing and toss to coat.

-- Serve: Top with extra Parmesan and black pepper.
-Serve right away for best texture.
+- Serve: Finish with more Parmesan and black pepper.
+Chow down.

 Serve Caesar Pasta Salad with:

-This Caesar pasta salad makes a perfect meal on its own, but it also makes a great side dish to a main course.
-Here are some ideas to make it a more complete meal:
+This salad is great on it's own, but is also nice as a side dish to main. here are some ideas to round out the meal:

 - Classic French Croque Madame Sandwich with Parmesan Béchamel